Daniel Day-Lewis: 2010s

+2020s

+On 1 October 2024, after a seven-year absence, it was announced that Day-Lewis would return to acting.
+He stars in Anemone, the first film directed by his son, Ronan Day-Lewis, with whom Daniel co-wrote the script.
+The film, in which Day-Lewis co-stars with Sean Bean and Samantha Morton, had its world premiere at the 2025 New York Film Festival.
+His performance was lauded as a "commanding return" by David Rooney for The Hollywood Reporter.

+Technique and reputation

+Day-Lewis is considered a method actor, known for his constant devotion to and research of his roles.
+Displaying a "mercurial intensity", he would often remain completely in character throughout the shooting schedules of his films, even to the point of adversely affecting his health.
+He is one of the most selective actors in the film industry, having starred in only seven films since 1998, with as many as eight years between roles.
+Protective of his private life, he rarely grants interviews, and makes very few public appearances.

-Following his third Oscar win, there was much debate about Day-Lewis's standing among the greatest actors in film history.
+Following his third Oscar win in 2013, there was much debate about Day-Lewis's standing among the greatest actors in film history.
 Joe Queenan of The Guardian remarked, "Arguing whether Daniel Day-Lewis is a greater actor than Laurence Olivier, or Richard Burton, or Marlon Brando, is like arguing whether Messi is more talented than Pelé, whether Napoleon Bonaparte edges out Alexander the Great as a military genius."
 When Day-Lewis himself was asked what it was like to be "the world's greatest actor", he replied, "It's daft isn't it?
 It changes all the time."
-Shortly after winning the Oscar for Lincoln, Day-Lewis announced he would be taking a break from acting, retreating back to his Georgian farmhouse in County Wicklow, Ireland, for the next five years, before making another film.

-After a five-year hiatus, Day-Lewis returned to the screen to star in Paul Thomas Anderson's historical drama Phantom Thread (2017).
-Set in 1950s London, Day-Lewis played an obsessive dressmaker, Reynolds Woodcock, who falls in love with a waitress (played by Vicky Krieps).
-Prior to the film's release, on 20 June 2017, Day-Lewis's spokeswoman, Leslee Dart, announced that he was retiring from acting.
-Unable to give an exact reason for his decision, in a November 2017 interview, Day-Lewis stated: "I haven't figured it out.
-But it's settled on me, and it's just there ...
-I dread to use the over-used word 'artist', but there's something of the responsibility of the artist that hung over me.
-I need to believe in the value of what I'm doing.
-The work can seem vital, irresistible, even.
-And if an audience believes it, that should be good enough for me.
-But, lately, it isn't."
-On Day-Lewis's retirement, Anderson stated, "I would like to hope that he just needs a break.
-But I don't know.
-It sure doesn't seem like it right now, which is a big drag for all of us."
-The film and his performance were met with widespread acclaim from critics, and Day-Lewis was again nominated for the Academy Award for Best Actor.

-Widely respected among his peers, in June 2017, Michael Simkins of The Guardian wrote, "In this glittering cesspit we call the acting profession, there are plenty of rival thesps who, through sheer luck or happenstance, seem to have the career we ourselves could have had if only the cards had fallen differently.
+Day-Lewis is widely respected among his peers and, in June 2017, Michael Simkins of The Guardian wrote, "In this glittering cesspit we call the acting profession, there are plenty of rival thesps who, through sheer luck or happenstance, seem to have the career we ourselves could have had if only the cards had fallen differently.
 But Day-Lewis is, by common consent, even in the most sourly disposed green rooms – a class apart.
 We shall not look upon his like again – at least for a bit.
 Performers of his mercurial intensity come along once in a generation."
-In 2020, The New York Times ranked him third on its list of the 25 Greatest Actors of the 21st century.